MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/command-bar-flyout.md

 ### Light dismiss

-Light dismiss controls such as menus, context menus, and other flyouts, trap keyboard and gamepad focus inside the transient UI until dismissed.
+Light dismiss controls–such as menus, context menus, and other flyouts–trap keyboard and gamepad focus inside the transient UI until dismissed.
 To provide a visual cue for this behavior, light dismiss controls on Xbox will draw an overlay that dims the visibility of out of scope UI.
 This behavior can be modified with the [LightDismissOverlayMode](/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.lightdismissoverlaymode) property.
 By default, transient UIs will draw the light dismiss overlay on Xbox (**Auto**) but not other device families.
 You can choose to force the overlay to be always **On** or always **Off**.

 ```xaml
 <CommandBarFlyout LightDismissOverlayMode="Off" /> >